IN THIS ARTICLE

 Medications for bedbug bites are usually not necessary.
 As noted above, over-the-counter antihistamine pills or creams (diphenhydramine) may be used for the itching.
 Corticosteroid creams (hydrocortisone) applied to the affected area may also be helpful for some individuals.

-If a secondary bacterial skin infection develops, an antibiotic ointment or an oral antibiotic may be prescribed by your health-care provider.
+If a secondary bacterial skin infection develops, an antibiotic ointment or an oral antibiotic may be prescribed by a health-care professional.

 Rarely, in cases of systemic allergic reactions, injections of epinephrine, antihistamines, and corticosteroids may be administered.